headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-fm.md

 <div style="background: #cde0ea; padding: 14px; border-left: 10px solid #f9bb00;">

-**Note:** At the time of this writing, the Feature Model is not officialy used by Sling.
+**Note:** At the time of this writing, the Feature Model is not officially used by Sling.
 Until Sling is fully converted to the Feature Model, we'll have to use the _Provisioning to Feature Model Converter Plugin_.
 The plugin will create a Feature Model from each Provisioning Model file.
 The plugin will then assemble all the Feature Models